Adlik/Adlik/TUTORIALS.md

 **Second**, follow the step in [benchmark](benchmark/README.md), you can get the test result.

-**Thrid**, if you want to test the performance of the new serving engine which provided by yourself, you can write a new serving Dockerfile based on the [existing serving Dockerfile](benchmark/tests/docker_test), then following the step 2.
+**Third**, if you want to test the performance of the new serving engine which provided by yourself, you can write a new serving Dockerfile based on the [existing serving Dockerfile](benchmark/tests/docker_test), then following the step 2.

 ### Manually test serving engine performance